AngeloJacobo/RISC-V/README.md

 ![image](https://user-images.githubusercontent.com/87559347/229773269-1f06e104-c436-4aee-9ab1-b7cb840e866e.png)

 ## Paper Access
 The title of the paper is `Design, Implementation, and Verification of a 32-bit RISC-V Processor with Real-Time Operating System and Regression Testing Framework`.
-As of this moment, the paper is still unpublished so I was refrained on linking the paper in this public repository.
+As of this moment, the paper remains unpublished so I have refrained on linking it in this public repository.
 But I will post it here as soon as it is published (hopefully).
-But if you are still interested to have a look at the paper, you can chat me at [my LinkedIn](https://www.linkedin.com/in/angelo-jacobo/) so we can talk about it.
-Below is the paper abstract:
+But if you are still interested to have a look at the paper, you can chat me via [my LinkedIn](https://www.linkedin.com/in/angelo-jacobo/) so we can discuss it.
+Below is the abstract of the paper:

 > RISC-V, an open standard Instruction Set Architecture (ISA), is gaining traction in various industries recently due to its open nature, straightforward design, modularity, and scalability.
 This paper presents the design, implementation, and verification of a 32-bit RISC-V processor with Real-Time Operating System (RTOS) support and a regression testing framework.
 The RISC-V core is designed using Verilog Hardware Description Language (HDL) based on the classic five-stage pipeline architecture.
 A comprehensive regression test is then conducted to ensure the processor core's compliance with the RISC-V ISA specifications.
 Thereafter, FreeRTOS is then integrated into the core, enabling effective management of time-sensitive microcontroller applications and multitasking, proving its relevance in the Internet of Things (IoT) domain.
 Top-level peripherals and a custom software library are also integrated to enhance the core's versatility and user-friendliness.
 A real-world application, the "Smart Garden Assistant with Real-time Monitoring and Security," is then developed to demonstrate the functioning RISC-V core with RTOS capability.
 Finally, a design evaluation is conducted and a comparative analysis is then performed to assess the design implementation against previous studies.
 This study aims to contribute to the growing body of research on RISC-V processors, emphasizing their value in the emerging era of open-source and customizable processor architectures.